-- proof of Citizenship - proof of dependents (ex. a dependent child's birth certificate AS WELL AS a support letter from, a teacher/ education staff member, a health and wellness staff member)\ - proof of application to scholarships, grants, bursaries, or any other external funding sources in addition to C/TFN funding - letter of acceptance to program, most recent transcripts, statement of intent: - why they are applying for educational funding - o if they are studying out of Yukon, explaining why - o education/career goals and action plan - any other information that will assist the Capacity Department in making a decision - complete repayment agreement (\ students who are suspended, released, or do not complete their education program for any unjustified reason will be required to reimburse C/TFN for the full amount of funding received)
+- proof of Citizenship - proof of dependents (ex. a dependent child's birth certificate AS WELL AS a support letter from, a teacher/ education staff member, a health and wellness staff member) - proof of application to scholarships, grants, bursaries, or any other external funding sources in addition to C/TFN funding - letter of acceptance to program - most recent transcripts - Letter of intent (instructions for writing this letter available on the C/TFN website): - why they are applying for educational funding - o if they are studying out of Yukon, explaining why - o education/career goals and action plan - any other information that will assist the Capacity Department in making a decision - complete repayment agreement ( students who are suspended, released, or do not complete their education program for any unjustified reason will be required to reimburse C/TFN for the full amount of funding received).
+Students with outstanding arrears to C/TFN (regardless of whether the arrears are related to housing, noneducational financial assistance, or previous educational assistance, etc.) must sign & agree to repayment agreement terms prior to any further education funding being authorized.
+If a student cannot commit to a repayment agreement, then they can request to meet with the Education Advisory Committee to discuss their situation.